 Onboard Huron I also had the opportunity to travel quite extensively to the West Indies.
 Our trips took place in the winter when we had war games/manouvers there with the American navy on NATO "Exercise WINTEX".
 During shore leave we visited many of the Caribbean Islands; notably, Jamaica, Trinidad and Tobago during their independence day from Britain celebrations, and also to the Virgin Islands and Puerto Rico.
 The islands were marvellous and an unforgettable experience for me.
 I had never travelled anywhere tropical before.

 During a separate trip, I learned that the Atlantic had an opposite side.
 It could be as gentle and as calm as a swimming pool.
 On that occasion, I was on duty in the engine room when we received a message to stop ship.
 After doing so and going up on deck, we learned that it was time for a swim!
 Going up on deck I watched the crew stripping-down and changing into shorts.
-Others were lowering a huge rope net over the starboard side and securing it to the railing.
+Others were lowering a huge 'scramble-net' over the starboard side.
+(This was a heavy net used during wartime to pull oil-soaked and exhausted men aboard from a sinking ship).
 While I changed, I noticed that the sea was as calm and as warm as bathwater, the air temperature was over 90°F and there wasn't a whisper of wind.
 What was going on?

 Before I jumped 15 feet over the side, I noticed that at several locations perched high above the upper deck there were guards with rifles at the ready.
 They were tasked with keeping an eye on the guys and the swimming area (about 15 feet off the ship side) and to watch out for sharks, or for any other curious creatures that might visit.
 Even hundreds of miles offshore, all of the thrashing about in the water could draw them.
 Luckily no shots were fired that day.
 The swim lasted for only about a half an hour until we heard someone yell "outta the pool".
 We all climbed easily up the net – pool time was over.
 It was time to get back to work.